jbcodeforce/jbcodeforce.github.io/docs/data/data-replication.md

 ### Data lake technologies

 There are multiple alternatives to build a data lake solution.
-In the field, the following technologies are usually used: Hadoop, Apache Spark, cloud object storage, and Apache Kafka.
+In the field, the following technologies are usually used: Hadoop, S3 bucket, Apache Spark, cloud object storage, and Apache Kafka.

 * **Hadoop/HDFS** (Hadoop File System) is designed to process large relatively static data sets.
 It provides a cost effective vehicle for storing massive amounts of data due to its commodity hardware underpinnings